skmb1230/react-star-rating/README.md

-# React Star Rating ⭐️
+# React Simple Star Rating ⭐️

 A customizable and lightweight star rating component for React.
 Perfect for implementing rating systems in your applications with ease.